-We also consider a variety of factors in our determination of the EBITDA/RMR multiple to be applied to an investment including, among other things, the actual EBITDA/RMR multiple for the last arms-length transaction, the ratio of the portfolio company's EBITDA/RMR multiple to the average of EBITDA/RMR multiples on comparable public companies ("Comparable Multiples"), and the change in Comparable Multiples and the financial performance of the underlying comparable public companies relative to the financial performance of the portfolio company.
+We also consider a variety of factors in our determination of the EBITDA multiple to be applied to an investment including, among other things, the actual EBITDA multiple for the last arms-length transaction, and the ratio of the portfolio company's EBITDA multiple to the average of EBITDA multiples on comparable public companies.

-For both the discount rate and the EBITDA/RMR multiple we also consider developments at the portfolio company since our investment including, but not limited to, trends in the portfolio company's earnings and leverage multiple, and input from our independent third-party valuation firms.
-This process typically results in a single selected discount rate and/or EBITDA/RMR multiple for each investment.
+For both the discount rate and the EBITDA multiple we also consider developments at the portfolio company since our investment including, but not limited to, trends in the portfolio company's earnings and leverage multiple, and input from our independent third-party valuation firms.
+This process typically results in a single selected discount rate and/or EBITDA multiple for each investment.

-The following table illustrates the sensitivity of our fair value measures to reasonably likely changes to the estimated discount rate and EBITDA/RMR multiple inputs used in our debt and equity investment valuations at March 31, 2017 (dollar amounts in thousands):
+The following table illustrates the sensitivity of our fair value measures to reasonably likely changes to the estimated discount rate inputs used in our debt investment valuations at December 31, 2016 (dollar amounts in thousands):